 In the 1970/71 session, the classification of degrees awarded was changed by the introduction of a Third Class Honours degree, i.e. increasing the classification, to First, Upper Second, Lower Second, Third Class Honours and Pass degrees.
 The title of the degree was also changed from B.Sc.
 (Mech.
 Engineering) to Bachelor of Engineering, Mechanical, i.e. B.Eng.
 (Mechanical), in order to avoid comparisons.

 Dr. Yusuf Jibril

-HOD Electrical and Computer Engineering
+HOD Electrical Engineering